 Monday 30 September – Early dinner at 5.00pm followed by a short walk to Holyrood Palace for our own private tour (6.30pm to 8.30pm) of the Palace and the ruined Chapel where Mendelssohn was inspired to write down the opening of his Scottish Symphony.

-Tuesday 1 October – 10.30am departure from the Hotel for the short walk to the Musical Instrument Collection at St Ceclia's Hall in Edinburgh where we will also have a lecture and recital from Kayleen and a young singer from the Royal Conservatoire of Scotland.
+Tuesday 1 October – 10.30am departure from the Hotel for the short walk to the Musical Instrument Collection at St Ceclia's Hall in Edinburgh where we will also have a lecture and recital from Kayleen and violinist Nigel Armstrong.
 Lunch under your own arrangements and in the afternoon there will be an optional walking tour of Edinburgh.
 Dinner under your own arrangements.

 Wednesday 2 October – Holy Island and Abbotsford.
 Departing at 9.00am from the Hotel, we take the 90-minute journey down to Holy Island (Lindisfarne), crossing over the tidal causeway for a guided tour of the Island, followed by lunch together.
 In the early afternoon, we transfer to Abbotsford, the home of Sir Walter Scott whose novels inspired so many 19th-century composers and who was one of the main reasons why Mendelssohn visited Scotland in 1829.
 We will have a private tour around the house, before returning to Edinburgh and dinner together at the Hotel.